Azure/AppService/_posts/2025-10-29-node24-available.md

 toc_sticky: true
 ---

-Node.js 24 is live on Azure App Service for Linux.
-Faster runtime, tighter tooling, same App Service simplicity.
+Node.js 24 LTS is live on Azure App Service for Linux.
+You can create a new Node 24 app through the Azure portal, automate it with the Azure CLI, or roll it out using your favorite ARM/Bicep templates - faster runtime, tighter tooling, same App Service simplicity.

 A quick look at what the new runtime gives you: